SolidJuho/SolidFGWMods/README.md

 ### Solid's Tweaks And Fixes
 Current fixes/tweaks:
 * Tweak: Bullet in chamber doesn't vanish anymore.
 It means you can reload your weapon when having 1 bullet left without loses.
-* Fix: Bullet shells TOO LOUD when shooting.
-Made them 1/3 from that.
+* Fix: Bullet shells TOO LOUD when shooting and they collide ground.
+Made them only 1/3 from default volume.

 ### Slow Motion